 UCLA Basketball Players Admit To Shoplifting In China, Are Suspended From Team

-Three UCLA freshmen have been suspended indefinitely from the basketball team, one day after returning home from China, where they were detained and accused of shoplifting, announced head coach Steve Alford at a press conference at the university on Wednesday.
+Three UCLA freshmen have been suspended indefinitely from the basketball team, one day after returning home from China, where they were detained and accused of shoplifting, announced head coach Steve Alford at a news conference at the university on Wednesday.

 "They're going to have to regain the trust of this athletic department, of this university, and because this was such a high-profile international matter, the trust of the general public," Alford said, adding that the school is working through a review process with its office of student conduct.

-The three players — LiAngelo Ball, Jalen Hill and Cody Riley — also spoke at the press conference and each one apologized and admitted to stealing.
+The three players — LiAngelo Ball, Jalen Hill and Cody Riley — also spoke at the news conference, and each one apologized and admitted to stealing.
 They were supposed to play Georgia Tech at the Pac-12 China Game but were detained on Nov.
 7, spending one night at a police station and remaining at a Hangzhou hotel for nearly a week.

 "I want to start off by saying how embarrassed and ashamed I am for disappointing my family, my teammates, my coaches and the entire UCLA community," said Riley.
 "I take full responsibility for the mistake I have made — shoplifting."